Book excerpt: “The University for Self-realisation”

 Hours passed like soft waves across the lake.
 At last, the ferryman stirred from his deep meditation.
 By then, Edward had dried himself, wrapped his body in a warm woollen blanket, and gathered the scattered threads of his mind into something resembling stillness.

 Our doctor sat in silent awe, shaken not by fear but by the quiet power of what he had just witnessed.
-Though his long loyalty to the gods of reason still guarded the gates of transformation, a subtle alchemy had already begun.
-Something within him – ancient, aching, and long buried – stirred.
+Though his long loyalty to the gods of reason still guarded the gates of transformation, a subtle alchemy was already at work.
+Something within him – ancient, deeply aching, and long buried – slowly began to awaken.

 He could no longer deny it: Miracles are real.
-And more than that – a gentle tide of inner peace was beginning to rise, a soft bliss spreading through his being, as if a long-lost memory was returning from the depths of his forgotten Self.
-It had been lifetimes since he’d felt this way.
+And more than that – a gentle glow of inner peace descended upon him.
+A tender tide of bliss spread through his entire being.
+As if a long-lost, precious memory were returning from the depths of his forgotten, sacred Self.
+It had been lifetimes since he had felt this way.

 Something was undeniably at work within him, stirred by the silent radiance of the old man’s presence.
 There was a palpable force, magnetic and serene, emanating from the ferryman like warmth from the sun.
 Edward could not ignore it – his entire being leaned in, hungry for more.
 At last, after years adrift, a flicker of peace had returned to his soul.
 And now he longed for clarity – and the continuation of this long-lost joy.